JJSlabbert/iTilt-digital-hydrometer/README.md

   v1.07
   New Function calcRoll.
 Display the roll in Sensor Readings Page.
   Longer delay (based on wifi signal strength) to make sure data is publish to cayenne.

+  v1.08
+  Move cayenne things to function pubToCayenne().
+  Hibernate (Switch off) if roll <20 or roll>160.

 # BOARDS.